Nebraska man killed when vehicle is struck by train in Johnson County

-A 57-year-old Adams, Nebraska, man died Sunday when the vehicle he was driving was struck by a train in Johnson County.
+A 57-year-old Adams, Nebraska, man died Sunday when the pickup truck he was driving was struck by a train in Johnson County.

-Investigators determined that Dorn was driving a vehicle southbound on 611 Avenue near Locust Street in Sterling, Nebraska, when the vehicle failed to stop.
-It was struck by a Burlington Northern Santa Fe train.
+Investigators determined that Dorn was driving a pickup south on 611 Avenue near Locust Street in Sterling, Nebraska, about 12:45 p.m.
+The vehicle failed to stop at a train crossing and was struck by an eastbound BNSF Railway coal train.

+The railroad crossing is marked with a sign, but it doesn’t have flashing lights or crossbars, according to a statement from the Johnson County Attorney’s Office.
+An autopsy was ordered to determine the cause of death.

 Sterling is a village of about 500 people northwest of Tecumseh in southeast Nebraska.
 The incident remains under investigation.